EdisonLeeeee/GreatX/README.md

 More details of literatures and the official codes can be found at [Awesome Graph Adversarial Learning](https://github.com/gitgiter/Graph-Adversarial-Learning).

 # Known Issues
-1. Despite our best efforts, we still had difficulty reproducing the results of [GNNGUARD](https://arxiv.org/abs/2006.08149) in the paper.
++ Despite our best efforts, we still had difficulty reproducing the results of [GNNGUARD](https://arxiv.org/abs/2006.08149) in the paper.
 If you find any problems, please don't hesitate to contact me.
-2. Untargeted attacks are suffering from performance degradation, as also in DeepRobust, when you use a validation set during training.
++ Untargeted attacks are suffering from performance degradation, as also in DeepRobust, when a validation set is used during training.
 Such phenomenon has also been revealed in [Black-box Gradient Attack on Graph Neural Networks: Deeper Insights in Graph-based Attack and Defense](https://arxiv.org/abs/2104.15061).